djangodeployment/django-deployment-book/06-settings.rst

 However, the details depend on the provider and the account type you have.
-I don't use my personal email, which is antonis@antonischristofdes.com (runbox.com requires you to change @ to % when you use it as a user name for login), because my personal password would then be in many ``settings.py`` files in many deployed Django projects, and I'm not the only administrator of these servers (and even if I were, I wouldn't know when I would invite another one).
-So I created another user (subaccount in runbox.com parlance), "smarthostclient", which I use for that purpose.
+I don't use my personal email, which is antonis@antonischristofdes.com (Runbox requires you to change @ to % when you use it as a user name for login), because my personal password would then be in many ``settings.py`` files in many deployed Django projects, and I'm not the only administrator of these servers (and even if I were, I wouldn't know when I would invite another one).
+So I created another user (subaccount in Runbox parlance), "smarthostclient", which I use for that purpose.

 There are three ports used for sending email: 25, 465, and 587.
 The